Willing to become a pilot is a dream for many, regardless of science or commerce students.

 Thus, yes, you can become a pilot without higher mathematics studies.
 Despite not having mathematics in 10+2, any student understands fundamental maths.
 The flight schools are responsible for teaching you the essential maths, equations for pilot training, and interpreting graphs during your ground classes.

-Don’t hesitate to apply to a flight school if you didn’t have mathematics in 10+2.
-The flight schools don’t require students to be major in Maths or science to become a pilot.
+Don’t hesitate to apply to a flight school if you have mathematics in 10+2.
+The flight schools don’t require students to be paramount in Maths or science to become pilots.

 Flight schools prioritize how well you perform during pilot training ground classes.
 You must give your best during your pilot training to become a competent pilot.